 9. Pitching mounds are set at 35 feet, and machine is to be set at 35 mph.

-10. The pitching machine will be used for the first 3 innings of each game.
-Once the 4th inning is reached a live pitcher will be used for the remaining 3 innings.
-Teams must pitch a different pitchers in the 4th and 5th innings; however, either pitcher from the previous innings may re-enter to pitch in the 6th inning.
+11. Live pitching will be used for the first 3 innings of each game.
+Once the 4th inning is reached the pitching machine will be used for the remaining 3 innings.
+Teams must pitch a different pitcher in the 1st and 2nd innings; however, either pitcher from the previous innings may re-enter to pitch in the 3rd inning.
 One pitch constitutes an inning.
-In an extra inning game, any pitcher may pitch up to 3 innings.
-The starting pitcher may re-enter.
+In an extra inning game, the pitching machine will remain in play.
 Pitchers hitting 4 batters in a game shall be removed from the game as pitcher.
 Re-entry in the pitching position will be prohibited.

 13. Every player will be in the batting order throughout the game.
 If a player becomes ill or injured and is removed from the game, his place in the batting order may be skipped with no penalty.
 Once removed for illness, or injury, they may not re-enter the game.

-12. The speed of the pitching machine shall be 40 miles per hour.
+14. The speed of the pitching machine shall be 35 miles per hour.
 The speed must be set prior to the start of the game with the radar gun.
 The umpire shall get with both coaches to determine the speed.
 The offensive coach will feed the machine.
 This must be an adult.
 No coaching shall be done by said adult after the pitch has been made.
 Each batter will only be allowed a total of 5 pitches from the machine.
 If batter fouls off the 5th pitch the at bat will continue until the player swings and misses or puts the ball into play.